akharrou/QuickDocs/In-The-Makings/LLDB.md

 	>
 	> > *<small>[Note:*
 	>
+	> - To enable only certain locations of a logical breakpoint, use the breakpoint disable command, passing the breakpoint ID followed by a dot-separated wildcard character (*), e.g. `1.*` or `3.*`.
+	>
 	> - It is also possible to set initialy disabled breakpoints and/or add them after having set them, with the following commands, respectively:
 	>
 	> 	```shell